-Palaeolandscape implication: A single-valved shell layer, more than 1 m below the dune sands, was dated with the 14C-method at about 285 BC.
+Palaeolandscape implication: A single-valved shell layer, more than 1 m below the dune sands, was dated with the 14C method at about 285 BC.
 The sands of the Older Dunes were dated with the OSL method.
 The basal part of the dunes has a date of about 340 AD and the upper part of the investigated dune profile a date of about 375 AD.
-The large scale cross bedding and the absence of soil layers gives these dunes the character of the Younger Dunes.
+The large-scale cross-bedding and the absence of soil layers gives these dunes the character of the Younger Dunes.
 The S3 dates indicate that around the birth of Christ the coastline (boundary beach–dune area) was lying close to this location.

-<h1>Location 19C0947 (B47).
+<h1>Location: 19C0947 (B47)

-Table A3.13: 14C dates of the PWN borehole 19C0947 (B47).
-Reference: Vos et al., 2010.
+Table A3.13.
+14C dates of the PWN borehole 19C0947 (B47) (Vos et al., 2010)